buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         If true, the step will run even if a previous step halts the build with ``haltOnFailure``.

-    A step acts as a factory for more steps.
-    See :ref:`Writing-BuildStep-Constructors` for advice on writing subclass constructors.
-    The following methods handle this factory behavior.

-    .. py:method:: addFactoryArguments(..)

-        Add the given keyword arguments to the arguments used to create new step instances;

-    .. py:method:: getStepFactory()

-        :returns: tuple of (class, keyword arguments)

-        Get a factory for new instances of this step.
-The step can be created by calling the class with the given keyword arguments.

     A few important pieces of information are not available when a step is constructed, and are added later.
     These are set by the following methods; the order in which these methods are called is not defined.